OutSystems/docs-product/src/migration-to-odc/code-patterns/arch-system-element.md

 Most of the functionality provided by O11 system elements is available in ODC, except for functionality that either doesn't work with the cloud-native architecture of ODC or that relates to functionality that isn't available in ODC.

+System elements includes functionality exposed as Actions and built-in functions, and also includes [system Entities](https://success.outsystems.com/documentation/how_to_guides/data/data_migration_from_production_to_non_production_environment/outsystems_platform_metamodel).

+In ODC, system entities don't exist.
+Therefore, any reference to these entities must be removed except for the User entity that exists as a cache but with a simpler field structure.

 The following sections list the system actions that still exist in ODC and don't haven't changed, the system elements that still exist but that changed, and finally the system elements that aren't available in ODC.

 ## Functionality available in ODC without changes { #no-changes }